 Protection against tracking can be achieved through several measures:

 Avoid long-term tracking markers (Cookies, EverCookies).

 Disable features that are suitable for browser fingerprinting.

-The desire to be able to inquire completely "anonymously" on the Internet is another goal.
-Here one must differentiate that there can be certain risk groups, which must protect themselves also by purposeful monitoring or repressions, but there is also also the Otto-Normalsurfer, which hardly noticeable but nevertheless "anonymous" in the Internet wants to move.
-Who rules, Do not respect laws oa state requirements, must fear repression by the power or state apparatus ... etc.
+The desire to be able to inquire completely “anonymously” on the Internet is another goal.
+One has to differentiate here that there can be certain risk groups that also have to protect themselves through targeted surveillance or repression, but there is also the Otto normal surfer, who hardly wants to move but is “anonymous” on the internet.
+If the law or the government does not want to respect the law, it must fear repression by the power or state apparatus ... etc.